sharmavins23/Weapon-DPS-Statsim/README.md

 ## Web UI

-- Break up `page.tsx` to multiple files - Way too long!
+- Add UI icons for Warframe damage types!
+- Add more simulation printouts and potentially refactor how printouts look.

 ## Features

-- Add in status effect handling (and simulation!)
+- Add mods
 - Add enemies and armor/health scaling for enemies
-- Add mods
 - Add arcanes
 - Add incarnons
 - Add other weapons (secondaries, melee)
 - Separate graphing for "true damage" vs "attenuated damage", or maybe even some other outputs?
 "Unmodified damage"?
+    - Also, separate printouts for what damage is coming from where.
+E.g. weapon damage vs status damage (by proc type!)

 # License TL;DR